TykTechnologies/tyk-bank/README.md

 $ ./setup.sh
 ```

-Note that the `setup_tyk.sh` setup will generate a Tyk user/pw that you will log into the Dashboard with.
+Note that the `setup.sh` setup will generate a Tyk user/pw that you will log into the Dashboard with.

 ### 3. Create bank users with balances